boecker-lab/docs.sirius.github.io/docs/_pages/gui.md

 $(200 \cdot \frac{ppm_{max}}{10^6})$.

-Finally, you can select the number of molecular formula candidates that should be reported in the output, and what molecular formulas are considered as candidates: If you select option *all possible molecular formulas* then SIRIUS will enumerate over all molecular formulas that match the ion mass, filtering out only molecular formulas with negative ring double bond equivalent.
-If you choose *all PubChem formulas* then SIRIUS will select all molecular formulas from PubChem.
-Option *organic PubChem formulas* ignores molecular formulas containing elements untypical for organic compounds such as Si or Mg; molecular formulas pass this filter if they are composed solely of .
-When choosing *formulas from biomolecule databases*, SIRIUS will use all formulas contained in databases with biological compounds or compounds that could be expected in biological experiments (e.g. KEGG, BioCyc, HMDB, but also MaConDa).
+You can select the number of molecular formula candidates that should be reported in the output, and what molecular formulas are considered as candidates: If you do **not** select any database then SIRIUS will enumerate over all molecular formulas that match the ion mass, filtering out only molecular formulas with negative ring double bond equivalent (default).
+If you select a database for fomrula search, SIRIUS will select/score all molecular formulas from the selected databases.
+The Option *organic formulas* ignores molecular formulas containing elements untypical for organic compounds such as Si or Mg; molecular formulas pass this filter if they are composed solely of CHNOPSBBrClIF.

   - We never search in these databases directly, but rather in our local database copies.
 Although we regularly update our database, it may happen that some new compound in, say, ChEBI is not already contained in our local copy.

-  - When choosing a *molecular fromulas from a database* option, SIRIUS will ignore your element restrictions and instead allow all elements.
+  - When selecting databases, SIRIUS will ignore your element restrictions and instead allow all elements.

-  - We do not recommend to restrict molecular formula searching to biomolecule databases, but doing so significantly speeds up computations, as SIRIUS has to consider significantly less molecular formulas and download significantly smaller candidate structure lists.
+  - We do not recommend restricting molecular formula search to (biomolecule) databases, but doing so significantly speeds up computations, as SIRIUS has to consider significantly less molecular formulas and download significantly smaller candidate structure lists.

+### Improve molecular formula ranking with the ZODIAC tool (2)
+<span>**<span style="color: red">\[TODO: ZODIAC description\]</span>**</span>

-## Identifying molecular structure with CSI:FingerID
+### Identifying molecular structure with the CSI:FingerID tool  (3)

 After computing the fragmentation trees you can search these in a structure database.
-Again we provide a *single mode* and a *batch mode*.
-The single mode is available by clicking on the molecular formula of interest, then switching to the *CSI:FingerID* tab and pressing on the *Search online with CSI:FingerID* button.
-The batch mode can be triggered by pressing on the *CSI:FingerID* in the toolbar.

-When starting the CSI:FingerID search you are again asked to choose between PubChem or biomolecule databases.
-This is mainly a performance issue because you can filter your result lists afterwards by any database you want to.
-Our biomolecule database is several magnitudes smaller than PubChem and downloading and searching structure lists from biomolecule databases is significantly faster.
-However, when searching in biomolecule databases you might never see if there are structures with possibly much better score from PubChem.
+When selecting the CSI:FingerID search (3) you can again select multiple structure databases.
+When searching in biomolecule databases you might never see if there are structures with possibly much better score from PubChem.
 Therefore, we recommend to search in PubChem and filter the result list if you expect the result to be contained in biomolecule databases.
+Note: Searching in a small database will **not** longer speedup computations since SIRIUS has to score whole PubChem to compute confidence measures or merge results with customs dbs anyways.

+<span>**<span style="color: red">\[TODO: description of filter options etc.\]</span>**</span>

+### Predicting Compound classes with the CANOPUS tool  (4)
+<span>**<span style="color: red">\[TODO: CANOPUS description\]</span>**</span>

 ## Visualization of the results
+For each compound different tabs can be shown in the result panel.

-Each compound has an *Overview* panel to display the most important information.
-The candidate list contains the best candidate molecular formulas ordered by score. <span>**<span style="color: red">\[all these new ionizations\]</span>**</span> Molecular formulas are always written in neutral form, except for compounds with unknown ionization mode.
+The *"SIRIUS Overview"* panel displays the most important information of the molecular formula identification.
+The candidate list contains the best candidate molecular formulas ordered by score.
+Molecular formulas are always written in neutral form.
 For the selected molecular formula candidates the *Spectra view* visualizes which peak is assigned to a fragment.
 The corresponding fragmentation tree is visualized in the *Tree view*.
 Both views can be displayed in a separate panel to have a more detailed look.
-The *CSI:FingerID* panel displays candidates from structure prediction.
+The *"CSI:FingerID Overview"* and *"CSI:FingerID Details"* panel displays results from the CSI:FingerID structure search.
+The *"Fingerprint"* panel shows information about the molecular properties of the molecular fingerprint predicted by CSI:FingerID.
+The *"CANOPUS"* panel shows the [Classyfire](http://classyfire.wishartlab.com/) classes predicted by CANOPUS.

 ### Overview tab

-The *Overview* tab displays the candidate list, spectrum and fragmentation tree of the selected candidate.
+The *"SIRIUS Overview"* tab displays the candidate list, spectrum and fragmentation tree of the selected candidate.
 Candidates are ordered by total score, but can be sorted by any other column.
-Moreover, the list can be filtered using the corresponding text field.
 A green row highlights the molecular formula of the best candidate structure found by CSI:FingerID.